Asset Protection in Texas

 For multi-member LLCs, the charging order is the exclusive remedy in Texas.
 This gives Texas LLCs stronger protection than entities formed in states like California or New York, where courts have gone beyond charging orders to allow foreclosure or dissolution of LLC interests.

-What Texas Does Not Have
+What Texas Does Not Protect

 No domestic asset protection trust.
 Texas does not permit self-settled asset protection trusts.
 A Texas resident who transfers assets to a trust for their own benefit receives no creditor protection under Texas law.
 The Texas legislature has considered DAPT legislation on several occasions but has not enacted it.

 No tenancy by the entirety.
 Roughly 25 states recognize tenancy by the entirety, a form of joint ownership that shields married couples’ jointly held property from one spouse’s creditors.
 Texas does not.
-In states like Florida, a married couple’s bank account, brokerage account, and even real estate held as tenants by the entirety is protected from a judgment against one spouse alone.
-Texas married couples hold property either as community property or as separate property—neither form provides the automatic joint-ownership creditor shield that tenancy by the entirety offers.
+In states like Florida, a married couple’s bank account, brokerage account, and real estate held as tenants by the entirety is protected from a judgment against one spouse alone.
+Texas married couples hold property either as community property or as separate property.
+Neither form provides the automatic joint-ownership creditor shield that tenancy by the entirety offers.

 What Texas Exemptions Leave Exposed